Jax Taylor Caught Lying: Tom Schwartz Claims Jax Lied About His Family

 Jax Taylor doesn’t have the best reputation when it comes to honesty.
 While filming Vanderpump Rules, Taylor has been trying to straighten out his life, the rumors, and his reputation.
 Taylor is very thankful for his friends, including Tom Schwartz and Tom Sandoval, who have stood by him throughout the years.
 Even when Taylor betrayed Sandoval by sleeping with his then-girlfriend, Tom forgave him so they could move on.
 But Schwartz wasn’t so understanding when Taylor was talking about his brothers on the Vanderpump Rules finale.

 According to a new Bravo report, Jax Taylor is now being called out by Schwartz, who didn’t feel right about some of the things he had said about his brothers.
 Jax and Sandoval wanted to fly his triplet brothers in for the wedding, but when they missed the flight, Taylor flipped out.
-He was furious that he had spent so much money on his surprise, and then the brothers missed the flight.
+He was furious that he had spent so much money on his surprise and then the brothers missed the flight.

 This weekend, Schwartz decided to speak out about his brothers, Bert, Billy, and Brandon, as Jax Taylor had said some things about them that were simply not true.
-For example, Taylor had said that Tom’s brothers shared a room, shared a cell phone and were not exactly living in their own rooms.
-Now, Tom is coming to his brothers’ defense and he has a few things to say about Taylor.
-This weekend, Schwartz and Katie visited Bravo‘s new podcast and he was ready to clarify a few things.
+For example, Taylor had said that Tom’s brothers shared a room, shared a cell phone, and were not exactly living in their own rooms.
+Now, Tom is coming to his brothers’ defense and has a few things to say about Taylor.
+This weekend, Schwartz and Katie visited Bravo’s new podcast, and he was ready to clarify a few things.

 How I am spending my Friday night @crunchgym ???????????? season 1 jax making a come back!!